vinser/vinser.github.io/docs/burnfix.md

 Moreover, burnfix can show full-screen images of various colors to help you identify defects in the display matrix.

-Detailed instructions on how to install and use Burnfix can be found on the [product website.](https://vinser.github.io/burnfix/)
+Instruction on how to use Burnfix can be found on the [product website.](https://vinser.github.io/burnfix/)

 Enjoy!